allenai/natural-instructions/tasks/README.md

 `task735_mmmlu_answer_generation_us_foreign_policy` | Answering mutlitple choice questions on us foreign policy | Answer Generation
 `task736_mmmlu_answer_generation_virology` | Answering mutlitple choice questions on virology | Answer Generation `task737_mmmlu_answer_generation_world_religions` | Answering mutlitple choice questions on world religions | Answer Generation
+`task770_pawsx_english_text_modification` | Given a sentence in English, provide an equivalent paraphrase in said language | Text Modification
+`task771_pawsx_korean_text_modification` | Given a sentence in Korean, provide an equivalent paraphrase in said language | Text Modification
+`task772_pawsx_french_text_modification` | Given a sentence in French, provide an equivalent paraphrase in said language | Text Modification
+`task773_pawsx_spanish_text_modification` | Given a sentence in Spanish, provide an equivalent paraphrase in said language | Text Modification
+`task774_pawsx_german_text_modification` | Given a sentence in German, provide an equivalent paraphrase in said language | Text Modification
+`task775_pawsx_chinese_text_modification` | Given a sentence in Chinese, provide an equivalent paraphrase in said language | Text Modification
+`task776_pawsx_japanese_text_modification` | Given a sentence in Japanese, provide an equivalent paraphrase in said language | Text Modification
+`task777_pawsx_english_korean_translation` | Given a sentence in English, provide an equivalent translation to Korean | Translation
+`task778_pawsx_english_french_translation` | Given a sentence in English, provide an equivalent translation to French | Translation
+`task779_pawsx_english_spanish_translation` | Given a sentence in English, provide an equivalent translation to Spanish | Translation
+`task780_pawsx_english_german_translation` | Given a sentence in English, provide an equivalent translation to German | Translation
+`task781_pawsx_english_chinese_translation` | Given a sentence in English, provide an equivalent translation to Chinese | Translation
+`task782_pawsx_english_japanese_translation` | Given a sentence in English, provide an equivalent translation to Japanese | Translation
+`task783_pawsx_korean_english_translation` | Given a sentence in Korean, provide an equivalent translation to English | Translation
+`task784_pawsx_korean_french_translation` | Given a sentence in Korean, provide an equivalent translation to French | Translation
+`task785_pawsx_korean_spanish_translation` | Given a sentence in Korean, provide an equivalent translation to Spanish | Translation
+`task786_pawsx_korean_german_translation` | Given a sentence in Korean, provide an equivalent translation to German | Translation
+`task787_pawsx_korean_chinese_translation` | Given a sentence in Korean, provide an equivalent translation to Chinese | Translation
+`task788_pawsx_korean_japanese_translation` | Given a sentence in Korean, provide an equivalent translation to Japanese | Translation
+`task789_pawsx_french_english_translation` | Given a sentence in French, provide an equivalent translation to English | Translation
+`task790_pawsx_french_korean_translation` | Given a sentence in French, provide an equivalent translation to Korean | Translation
+`task791_pawsx_french_spanish_translation` | Given a sentence in French, provide an equivalent translation to Spanish | Translation
+`task792_pawsx_french_german_translation` | Given a sentence in French, provide an equivalent translation to German | Translation
+`task793_pawsx_french_chinese_translation` | Given a sentence in French, provide an equivalent translation to Chinese | Translation
+`task794_pawsx_french_japanese_translation` | Given a sentence in French, provide an equivalent translation to Japanese | Translation
+`task795_pawsx_spanish_english_translation` | Given a sentence in Spanish, provide an equivalent translation to English | Translation
+`task796_pawsx_spanish_korean_translation` | Given a sentence in Spanish, provide an equivalent translation to Korean | Translation
+`task797_pawsx_spanish_french_translation` | Given a sentence in Spanish, provide an equivalent translation to French | Translation
+`task798_pawsx_spanish_german_translation` | Given a sentence in Spanish, provide an equivalent translation to German | Translation
+`task799_pawsx_spanish_chinese_translation` | Given a sentence in Spanish, provide an equivalent translation to Chinese | Translation
+`task800_pawsx_spanish_japanese_translation` | Given a sentence in Spanish, provide an equivalent translation to Japanese | Translation
+`task801_pawsx_german_english_translation` | Given a sentence in German, provide an equivalent translation to English | Translation
+`task802_pawsx_german_korean_translation` | Given a sentence in German, provide an equivalent translation to Korean | Translation
+`task803_pawsx_german_french_translation` | Given a sentence in German, provide an equivalent translation to French | Translation
+`task804_pawsx_german_spanish_translation` | Given a sentence in German, provide an equivalent translation to Spanish | Translation
+`task805_pawsx_german_chinese_translation` | Given a sentence in German, provide an equivalent translation to Chinese | Translation
+`task806_pawsx_german_japanese_translation` | Given a sentence in German, provide an equivalent translation to Japanese | Translation
+`task807_pawsx_chinese_english_translation` | Given a sentence in Chinese, provide an equivalent translation to English | Translation
+`task808_pawsx_chinese_korean_translation` | Given a sentence in Chinese, provide an equivalent translation to Korean | Translation
+`task809_pawsx_chinese_french_translation` | Given a sentence in Chinese, provide an equivalent translation to French | Translation
+`task810_pawsx_chinese_spanish_translation` | Given a sentence in Chinese, provide an equivalent translation to Spanish | Translation
+`task811_pawsx_chinese_german_translation` | Given a sentence in Chinese, provide an equivalent translation to German | Translation
+`task812_pawsx_chinese_japanese_translation` | Given a sentence in Chinese, provide an equivalent translation to Japanese | Translation
+`task813_pawsx_japanese_english_translation` | Given a sentence in Japanese, provide an equivalent translation to English | Translation
+`task814_pawsx_japanese_korean_translation` | Given a sentence in Japanese, provide an equivalent translation to Korean | Translation
+`task815_pawsx_japanese_french_translation` | Given a sentence in Japanese, provide an equivalent translation to French | Translation
+`task816_pawsx_japanese_spanish_translation` | Given a sentence in Japanese, provide an equivalent translation to Spanish | Translation
+`task817_pawsx_japanese_german_translation` | Given a sentence in Japanese, provide an equivalent translation to German | Translation
+`task818_pawsx_japanese_chinese_translation` | Given a sentence in Japanese, provide an equivalent translation to Chinese | Translation
+`task819_pec_sentiment_classification` | Given a contextual post, classify the post as holding positive or negative sentiment | Classification
 `task650_opus100_ar_en_translation` | Given an Arabic sentence, translate it into English. | Translation `task651_opus100_en_ar_translation` | Given an English sentence, translate it into Arabic. | Translation `task652_parsinlu_en_fa_translation` | Given an English question, translate it into Persian. | Translation